 From the above output, we can see that Node Number 2 is found in the BST.
 And as Node 2 is present in the BST, the Success Message is coming as the Output.
 So, the C++ Code is executed successfully.

-If youโre interested to know the process of implementingย BST in Java you can check out our article.
+If you’re interested in knowing the process of implementing BST in Java, you can check out our article.

 How To Delete Nodes In Binary Search Trees?

-Till the discussion, one thing should become clear to you, there are Three Scenarios of Nodes.
-Any Node should be Single with no Child, Any Node can have only One Child & Node have Two Children.
+Till the discussion, one thing should become clear to you: there are Three Scenarios of Nodes.
+Any Node should be Single with no Child, Any Node can have only One Child, & Nodes have Two Children.
 Based on these three scenarios, we can delete the Nodes.

 If you want to delete any Node that has only one child, then you have to just place the Child as the New Node Value in the deleted position.